 Haunted Liverpool: St James Cemetery Vampire

 St James Cemetery is reported to be haunted.
 It used to be a sandstone quarry, abandoned in 1825 and then converted in to a graveyard catering for over 57,000 Victorian and Edwardian dead.
 I’ve already written about the limping ghost in a top hat and tails that haunts the tomb of MP Huskisson.
 This can be read here, but after doing some research, I’m more astounded with Tom Slemen’s tale of the ‘The Christmas Vampire‘.
 Please visit Tom’s website and treat yourself to one of his books as I have a massive collection.
-I must get him to sign one for me sometimes.
+I must get him to sign one for me sometime.
 What do you say Tom?

 In December 1970 a female who lived in a second floor flat on Huskisson Street, as I do, was walking her dog in St James Cemetery.